infinum/ios-viper-xcode-templates/README.md

 ### Modules

 As described earlier you can think of one VIPER module as one screen.
-In the _Modules_ folder we organize screens into logical groups which are basically user-stories.
+In the _Modules_ folder we organize screens into logical groups which are basically user stories.
 Each group is organized in a sub-folder which contains one storyboard (containing all screens for that group) and multiple module sub-folders.

 ![iOS VIPER MODULES](/Images/ios_viper_modules.png "iOS VIPER MODULES")